Born: 1574 and died 1649 and was laid to rest beside Margaret in the Heath Chaple at Brasted Church.

 It is believed that none of his children had male heirs.

-In the meantime please see https://en.wikipedia.org/wiki/Robert_Heath
+For more info please see https://en.wikipedia.org/wiki/Robert_Heath

 If you are planning to build an extension onto your home or make big changes, you may wish to consider hiring an experienced architect.
 He or she would be able to discuss your requirement and then help you come up with ideas on the best design and help you bring it to completion.
 If you are looking for a local architect try the website myhomeextension.co.uk which will help you find the right professional.
 Initial design ideas can be sketched out and then planning permission applied for.
 Once planning permission is granted the next step is drawings to meet building regulations requirements.
 After that it is time to hire a builder and make it all happen.